Saudi Arabia agrees deal to buy Turkish drones

 “There’s an active programme to sell and most are directed towards this region,” said an international banker.
 “It’s more of a government-to-government effort to the region.
 There’s absolutely appetite [in the Gulf].”

 The banker said the assets covered a “whole range” of sectors.
 “It’s not just handouts, these will be good commercially driven transactions,” the banker said.
-“It should have happened before but there wasn’t clarity about the direction of the country.”
+“It should have happened before but there wasn’t clarity regarding the direction of the country.”

-Abu Dhabi’s sovereign investment fund, ADQ, previously committed to invest $10bn in Turkey after Sheikh Mohammed bin Zayed al-Nahyan, the UAE’s president, visited Erdoğan in late 2021.
+Abu Dhabi’s sovereign investment fund, ADQ, previously committed to invest $10bn in Turkey following Sheikh Mohammed bin Zayed al-Nahyan, the UAE’s president, visited Erdoğan in late 2021.
 ADQ told the Financial Times last year that it was interested in Turkish logistics companies, food businesses and financial services.

 The UAE also agreed last year to a $5bn currency swap with Turkey in a boost to Ankara’s foreign currency reserves.